 1. Log in to Nexus and click Downloads > Cloud Native Qumulo Downloads.

-11. On the Configure stack options page, click Next.
+5. On the Configure stack options page, read and accept the two acknowledgements, and then click Next.

 Step 2: Deploying Cluster Compute and Cache Resources